 7. What do IPHA member companies have to do more of in order to put Ireland more firmly on the clinical trial global footprint?

 We have to make it easier for researchers, organisations and of course patients to participate in clinical trials.
-IPHA will support work of the Clinical Research Development Ireland and Cancer Trials Ireland to highlight this, particularly around International Clinical Trials Day in May as an opportunity to highlight the issues.
+IPHA will support work of the Clinical Research Development Ireland and Cancer Trials Ireland to highlight this.

 8. Is the Irish Biopharma industry on track to create 8,400 additional jobs by 2020?